vyca2017/content/content/tutorials/clients/relay-modern/getting-started.md

 All right, you now populated the database with some initial data.

-Go ahead and run `npm start` to see what the app currently looks like - you should now see the same two lovely pigs that you used as mock data before!
+Go ahead and run `yarn start` to see what the app currently looks like - you should now see the same two lovely pigs that you used as mock data before!

-By the way, if you're curios to see what the actual query looked like that the `QueryRenderer` composed for you and that was sent over to the backend, you can inspect the _Networking_-tab of your browser's dev tools:
+By the way, if you're curios to see what the actual query looked like that the `QueryRenderer` composed for you and that was sent over to the server, you can inspect the _Networking_-tab of your browser's dev tools:

 ![](./img/query.png?width=700)